twidi/streamdeckfs/README.md

 - `TEXT;file=|home|myself|texts|intro,version2.txt;slash=|;semicolon=,` same but using `|` for slashes and `,` for semicolons

-## Configuring events (press, long-press, release, start, end)
+## Configuring key events (press, long-press, release, start, end)

-`streamdeckfs` handles four different events from your StreamDeck that are listed below.
+`streamdeckfs` handles five different events from your StreamDeck that are listed below.
 But first, let see how events are defined.

 An event for a key is a file in a `KEY...` directory that starts with `ON_`, followed by the event's name uppercased: `ON_PRESS`, `ON_RELEASE`, `ON_LONGPRESS`, `ON_START`, `ON_END`.